 Space for Young Carers

-Our Young Carers Project delivered a planned programme of short breaks for young carers living in the Southwest of Edinburgh, aged 5 years to 25 years.
-We provided a range of opportunities; support groups, one to one support and residential trips.
+Space Young Carers Project delivered a planned programme of short breaks for young carers living in the South West of Edinburgh, aged 5 years to 25 years.
+We provided a range of opportunities including: support groups, one to one sessions and residential respite trips.

 What Space for Young Carers did